A Secure Ecosystem Built on Trust

 Your company’s solid foundation forms the basis for your robust security portfolio.
 Start on the inside and work your way out.
 Establish a culture of transparency and trust with employees, then move to partners and vendors.

 Every person in your ecosystem is responsible for its overall health and security.
-Leaders have to be accountable for showing how each person’s actions can have a positive or negative impact on that end goal.
+Leaders must be accountable for showing how each person’s actions can positively or negatively impact that end goal.
 Select vendors and partners who share these same values, and customers will select you.

 Assess risk and build trust in your ecosystem